What is psoriasis?

 While there is no cure for psoriasis, there are certain things to avoid which will help keep your skin calm and help prevent severe flare ups or plaques developing.
 Foreign chemicals found in alcohol, cigarettes and even processed foods such as breads and sugars may increase the severity of the condition.
 Citric acids found in fruits like oranges and grapefruit could also throw of your body’s natural pH level, triggering a flare up.

-The ingredients in Billie Goat soaps may help nourish the skin and prevent a break out due to their moisturising qualities; and pH level which is similar to the pH of human skin.
-We recommend trying our Ditch The Itch 2-step program, which incorporates the goodness of natural active ingredients combined with goats milk to soothe the skin.
+Ingredients in the Billie Goat range may help nourish the skin and prevent a break out due to their moisturising qualities and pH level which is similar to the human skin.
+We utilise the highest quality ingredients, including premium oils and extracts derived from nature, as well as fresh goats milk and combine them in unique manufacturing methods, keeping the goodness in and the nasties out.